 - Individual significance of the exposure.
 As stated in IAS 39, provisions for individually significant exposures should be assessed on an individual basis.
-Institutions are responsible for defining the relevant thresholds (absolute and relative thresholds), taking into account, among other factors, the possible impact of the exposure in the financial statements and the concentration level (individual and sectorial).
-Provisions for exposures that are not individually assessed should be collectively estimated. - Other cases where exposures do not share common risk characteristics or for which no relevant historical data that enable a collective analysis (e.g. not enough volume to create a group of exposures, portfolios not material, low default portfolios) are available.
+Institutions are responsible for defining the relevant thresholds (absolute and relative thresholds), taking into account, among other factors, the possible impact of the exposure in the financial statements and the concentration level (individual and sectorial). - Other cases where exposures do not share common risk characteristics or for which no relevant historical data that enable a collective analysis (e.g. not enough volume to create a group of exposures, portfolios not material, low default portfolios) are available.